Dradura

-Dradura (own spelling: DRADURA) is an internationally operating group of companies consolidated.
-The holding is based in Altleiningen in the Rhineland-Palatinate administrative district of Bad Dürkheim.
-The parent company is located in the Palatinate Forest.
+DRADURA is an international industrial manufacturing group specializing in high-volume steel wire products and surface treatment technologies.
+Headquartered in Altleiningen, Germany, the company operates production facilities across Europe.
+It manufactures steel wire components and employs several hundred people across its international locations.
+DRADURA focuses on automated, large-scale production of wire components for a range of industrial applications.

 History

-1423 was the beginning of copper and iron mining in the Altleiningen valley.
-Johann Nikolaus II Gienanth leased an iron smelt from the Court of Leiningen in 1729.
-In 1811, Napoleon Bonaparte issued the permit to build a wire drawing factory in Altleiningen which was acquired by the Kuhn-family in 1860.
-In 1941, Georg Stein acquired the wire drawing factory which produced mainly dowels and chains at that time.
+In 1423, copper and iron mining began in the Altleiningen valley.
+In 1729, leased an ironworks from the Count of Leiningen.
+In 1811, Napoleon Bonaparte issued a permit to build a wire-drawing factory in Altleiningen, which was acquired by the Kuhn family in 1860.

-In 1948, the product range was extended and new machines were purchased.
-In 1957 the company launches the production of wire goods.
-The limited commercial partnership Drahtwarenfabrik Drahtzug Stein developed from the company in 1961 and one year later the production of dishwasher baskets started.
-In 1964, the company developed a patented system for the production of seamless flux-cored wires which went into production two years later.
+In 1941, Georg Stein acquired the wire-drawing factory, which produced mainly wire pins/dowels and chains.
+In 1948, Stein expanded the product range and purchased new machines.
+In 1957, the company started producing wire goods.
+The company was reorganized as the limited partnership Drahtwarenfabrik Drahtzug Stein in 1961, and the production of dishwasher baskets began a year later.
+In 1964, the company developed a process for the production of seamless flux-cored wires, which went into production two years later.

 In 1973, the company founded its first subsidiary Drahtzug Stein saprofil (Société Sablaise de Produits en Fil de Fer) in France.

-2000 - 2009

-In 2000, the corporation acquired an interest in the company Califil in France.
+In 2000, the corporation acquired an interest in the French company Califil.
 The company Drahtwarenfabrik Drahtzug Stein GmbH & Co.
 KG was converted into a holding company in 2001.

-In 2003, the Drahtzug Stein Beteiligungsgesellschaft mbH (investment company) was founded.
-In the following year, the company DSWI sp.zo.o. (today: Drahtzug Stein lodz) was established as joint venture with Wire Industries in Lodz, Poland.
-With these measures, Drahtzug Stein follows the outsourcing of the appliance industry to Eastern Europe.
-In 2006, the competitor Wire Industries was acquired by the Drahtzug Stein Holding.
-The Italian and Spanish brands of Wire Industries, Omim and Come, continued independently.
+In 2003, Drahtzug Stein Beteiligungsgesellschaft mbH (investment company) was founded.
+The following year, the company DSWI Sp. z o.o. (today: Drahtzug Stein Lodz) was established as a joint venture with Wire Industries in Łódź, Poland.
+With these measures, Drahtzug Stein followed the outsourcing of production in the appliance industry to Eastern Europe.
+In 2006, Drahtzug Stein acquired most of its competitor Wire Industries; only the Italian and Spanish brands, Omim and Come, continued independently.

-In 2005, the subsidiary Drahtzug Stein spb was established in St. Petersburg, and in 2007, Drahtzug Stein usa Corp. was founded in the New Bern, North Carolina.

-The workforce in Altleiningen increased from eight workers in 1941 to about 550 in 2009.
-The entire group occupied around 1,350 employees in 2009.
+In 2005, the subsidiary Drahtzug Stein spb was established in St. Petersburg, and in 2007, Drahtzug Stein USA Corp. was founded in New Bern, North Carolina.
+The workforce in Altleiningen increased from eight workers in 1941 to around 550 in 2009.
+The group employed around 1,350 people in 2009.

-In 2016 Dradura was sold by the Stein family to private equity investor Emeram Capital Partners and in 2021 parts of the original Dradura group went through an insolvency process.
+In 2016, the Stein family sold DRADURA to the private equity firm Emeram Capital Partners, and in 2021, parts of the original DRADURA group went through an insolvency process.

-2021 - to date

-In 2021 Dradura was taken over by FMC Industrial GmbH, Bremen, from the previous owner.
-Part of the new DRADURA Group GmbH are five of the original manufacturing sites: Altleiningen, Germany; Lodz, Poland; Omim in San Dona di Piave, Italy; Come in Conzano, Italy and New Bern, NC, USA.
+In 2021, DRADURA was acquired from its previous owner by Linkk Industrial GmbH, Bremen.
+The transaction marked a change in ownership and formed part of a broader strategic development of the company, including continued investment in engineering capabilities and production processes.

+Technology and Manufacturing

+DRADURA manufactures steel wire components used in various industrial applications, including dishwasher baskets, oven racks, storage systems, and medical devices.
+The company operates automated production lines and uses surface finishing technologies such as galvanization, nickel-chrome plating, electropolishing, and polymer coatings.
+Its capabilities include wire forming, welding, and a range of surface finishing technologies such as galvanization, nickel-chrome plating, electropolishing, and polymer coatings.